 It is not possible to specify different formats for passwords of different users in one file, therefore all lines must contain the same format.

-The displayed configuration shows a production-ready implementation, which uses SHA 512, 1 million iterations and salting.
+The displayed configuration shows a production-ready implementation, which uses SHA 512, 100 iterations and salting.

 Create and Modify the credential file